dannysu/hakyll-blog/posts/2016-05-12-human-thinking-vs-parser-thinking.markdown

 Here's an interesting discussion that came up during a code review at my company [Kash][1].

-One reviewer said the following code looks weird and was surprised that it even works:
+One reviewer said the following JavaScript code looks weird and was surprised that it even works:
 ```javascript
    new ClassName().something()
 ```